brivello/DivisionSolver/README.md

     func divide() -> Double
 }
 ```
-If you would like to learn more about this topic I would recommend [John Sundells article on Conditional Conformances in Swift.](https://medium.com/@johnsundell/conditional-conformances-in-swift-f6601d40aabb)
+If you would like to learn more about this topic, I recommend reading [John Sundells article on Conditional Conformances in Swift.](https://medium.com/@johnsundell/conditional-conformances-in-swift-f6601d40aabb)

 ## Approach
 ### Advantages